MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/rdp-client-disconnects-cannot-reconnect-same-session.md

 ---
-title: Remote Desktop client disconnects and cannot reconnect to the same session
+title: Remote Desktop client disconnects and can't reconnect to the same session
-description: Troubleshooting an issue in which remote desktop client disconnects and cannot reconnect to the same session.
+description: Troubleshooting an issue in which remote desktop client disconnects and can't reconnect to the same session.
 audience: itpro ​
 ms.custom: na
 ms.reviewer: rklemen